 Yesterday, while reading paperwork and letters from one large envelope my grandmother Mitzi Cummings Fielding set aside in the 1970s, I followed a trail that led me to a wealthy couple from Los Angeles who were either jinxed or blessed, I am honestly not sure which.

 It all started with a delightful 4-page report by a Mrs. Anna Belousoff dated April 5, 1948 about the huge groundbreaking ceremony for the Mary Pickford Building, a project spearheaded for the Los Angeles Jewish Home for the Aged by my great-grandmother Ida Mayer Cummings, her brother Louis B. Mayer, and of course Mary Pickford.

 Mrs. Belousoff glowed about those assembled, including Samuel Goldwyn, Mayor Fletcher Bowron, Monsignor Father Martin Keating, Mr. Samuel Rubenstein (of Post 192 of the Jewish War Veterans), Rabbi S. M. Neches, Jane Powell, Mrs. Florence Irish, Atwater Kent, Kay Keiser, Buddy Rogers, and other luminaries.

-Naturally, I was curious as to who Anna Belousoff was, as Ida’s ‘Auxiliary’ committee included the who’s who of L.A.’s Jewish community.
+Naturally, I became curious about Anna Belousoff, as Ida’s ‘Auxiliary’ committee included the who’s who of L.A.’s Jewish community.